 I believe Abbey would be greatly disappointed in how the environmental movement now seems more concerned with financial achievements than the protection of nature.

 We don’t need more activists, we need more reluctant enthusiasts.
 We don’t need more people protesting in the streets, we need more people experiencing the benefits of nature.
 We don’t need more people paying dues to the Sierra Club while living in suburbia ease, we need more people wondering why a Robins’s egg is blue and Wren’s egg is pinkish brown.
-(Maybe a few more involved with The Nature Conservancy would be okay, but not the Sierra Club).
+(Maybe a few more involved with The Nature Conservancy would be okay.

 I have always considered myself optimistic when it comes to most life experiences.
 I have spent time in dark foreboding places that I would wish only upon my worse enemies.
 Those types of enemies are rare, but if we face reality we know they exist.

 I have met many others whose general demeanor is somewhere between very negative and downright crappy on a regular basis.
-In almost cases it is due to things I would consider part of life.
+In most cases, it is due to things I would consider part of life.
 Face it bad things happen.
 It’s becoming more obvious many folks just have a hard time with everyday living.
-Now it seems it doesn’t even take actions to cause hate and discontent among folks, words seem to do the job just as well as a punch in the face.
+Now it seems it doesn’t even take action to cause hate and discontent among folks, words seem to do the job just as well as a punch in the face.
 All I can think of when I hear of such things is the old nursery rhyme, “sticks and stones can break my bones but words can never hurt me”.
+Apparently, these “word” hurt folks have not experienced sticks and stones.

 If your actions are that of virtue signaling to others your moral superiority, then you are not part of the problem, you are the problem.